QR Code Phishing is rising fast. Here's how small businesses can train employees and secure devices to stay ahead of these new phishing threats.

 What You Need to Know About the Latest Double Extortion Ransomware Tactics

 Cybercriminals are continually evolving their tactics, and one of the most alarming trends in recent years has been the emergence of double extortion ransomware.
 Unlike traditional ransomware attacks that focus solely on encrypting a victim’s data, this method takes it a step further by stealing sensitive information before encrypting it.
-Attackers then threaten to publish … Read more
+Attackers then threaten to publish or sell the data if the ransom isn’t paid, putting businesses at significant risk of financial loss and reputational damage.

 Learn how SOC 2 helps small businesses boost security, gain client trust, and grow—evaluating if the investment in compliance is worthwhile.